kulisingh/devops-test/README.md

 * I created 2 separate jenkins projects:
   * Build project, to build the ECS infrastructure, running the following command to deploy the cloudformation stack:
      * aws cloudformation deploy --template-file infrastructure/ecs.yml --region eu-west-1  --stack-name ECS-Example --capabilities CAPABILITY_NAMED_IAM
-  * Deploy pipeline (added the Jenkinsfile to the repo too)
+  * Deploy pipeline which uses the Jenkinsfile from this repo:
      * Test stage to run test npm on the command line
      * Prod stage to deploy to cluster if the test worked:
        * Build docker image from latest code in repo